Vlade Lazarevski

-Vlade Lazarevski (Владе Лазаревски; born 9 June 1983) is a former professional football defender.
+Vlade Lazarevski (Владе Лазаревски; born 9 June 1983) is a former professional footballer who played as a defender.
 He represented the Macedonia national football team internationally.

 Club career

-On 19 December 2007 Lazarevski was thought to be in England on a trial-basis training with Premier League team Derby County; it was unsuccessful and he returned to Poland.
+On 19 December 2007, Lazarevski was thought to be in England on a trial-basis training with Premier League team Derby County; it was unsuccessful and he returned to Poland.

 In late February, Lazarevski emerged in Ukraine, training with a team of Ukrainian Premier League FC Metalist Kharkiv.
 Soon after transfer occurred and Vlade was announced to the public as club's newest signing.
 He played for Karpaty Lviv in 2009 before joining Rijeka on 27 January 2010.
 Lazarevski signed with Lokomotiv Astana on 8 July 2010.
 In December 2010 Lazarevski confirmed his move to FC Tobol.
 The club was not paying his salary so he reported them to FIFA and he became a free agent.
 The next summer, on his 28th Birthday he signed with Amiens who had just been promoted to the French Ligue 2.
 In February 2014 he signed with NK Zvijezda Gradačac.

 In the season 2016–17 he helped FK Temnić Lipa win the Serbian League East and achieve promotion to Serbian second level, the Serbian First League.